arashnm80/arashnm80.github.io/quotes.md

 > The rest of my life starts right now.

-> C'est la vie.
-Leave or fight for the narrow possibility to live.
+> Leave or fight for the narrow possibility to live.

-> In the end, it's not the years in my life that count.
-It's the life in my years.

 > Think out of the box.